 David Law | Head of Performance Music

 David Law studied Euphonium at the Queensland University of Technology and has been playing piano since the age of eight.
-In addition to conducting the award-winning Queensland Wind Orchestra, David conducts the Queensland Youth Orchestra Wind Ensemble, Brisbane’s Westside Orchestra and is frequently invited to conduct the Brisbane Philharmonic Orchestra.
-David regularly directs school honour bands and workshops, and has adjudicated at a range of national festivals and competitions including the Western Australia Schools’ Concert Band Festival and Queensland’s MusicFest.
+In addition to conducting the award-winning Queensland Wind Orchestra, David conducts the Queensland Youth Orchestra Wind Ensemble and Brisbane’s Westside Orchestra.
+David has also conducted seasons for the Brisbane Philharmonic Orchestra, Ignite Choir and various community-based ensembles.

 David has worked as Music Director, Conductor and Pianist with various musical theatre organisations throughout Brisbane and has trained in Music Direction at the multiple-Tony Award©-winning Goodspeed Musical Theatre Institute in Connecticut, USA.
 Locally, he has worked on productions of Into the Woods, CATS, Les Misérables and West Side Story and, more recently, has been involved with Oscar Theatre Company as Musical Director for the Queensland premieres of [title of show] (Brisbane Powerhouse), Spring Awakening and Next to Normal (QPAC).

 Kym Ambrose | Percussion

 Kym Ambrose is a professional musician with over 30 years of performing and teaching experience.
 He is currently the vibraphonist and co-composer in his award-winning band, The View from Madeleine's Couch, which has seen him tour nationally and internationally to locations such as Rio de Janeiro, Goiânia and Belo Horizonte in Brazil.
 As a drummer, Kym has performed with various bands at festivals in Adelaide, Houston, Edinburgh and London.
 His studies and subsequent years of work in Sydney (Diploma of Jazz, N.S.W.
 Conservatorium of Music), saw him under the tutelage of Australian legends Don Burrows and George Golla.
-In addition to teaching at Redeemer Lutheran College, Kym is the vibraphone tutor and director of the Brazilian Ensemble at the Queensland Conservatorium Griffith University.
+In addition to teaching at Redeemer Lutheran College, Kym is the vibraphone tutor and director of the Brazilian Ensemble at the Queensland Conservatorium Griffith University..